 Beth Mullikin, MS, MSN, RN

 Beth joined the CHES in 2014 as the Executive Director.
 She obtained a Bachelors of Arts in Psychology from Lawrence University in Appleton, WI, a Master’s of Science in Continuing Adult and Vocational Education from the University of Wisconsin – Madison, and a Bachelor's in Science in Nursing from Edgewood College in Madison, WI.
 Before joining CHES she devoted 11 years to the continuing medical education (CME) field, providing leadership in educational development, accreditation and administration.
 Her goals for progamming at CHES are to provide educational experiences that meet ongoing and acute needs of learners from multiple healthcare disciplines, maximize the use of simulation technology to promote critical thinking in clinical situations, and build partnerships with community members and organizations to nurture the healthcare workforce in Madison and surrounding communities.
 Beth also holds a part-time position as a registered nurse at a long-term care and most recently in ambulatory care.
 She is also an adjunct instructor for Edgewood College School of Nursing, an instructor for the CHES Nurse Assistant Training Program, and an American Heart Association BLS Instructor.
-In her spare time, she enjoys spending time in the country with her husband and their two dogs, and visiting family and friends.
+In her spare time, she enjoys spending time in the country with her husband and their dog, and visiting family and friends.

 Kristin Hildebrandt, MSN, RN